 Hatch Contemporary Arts Space is Banyule’s premiere art gallery.
-The aim of Hatch is to present a range of temporary exhibitions, performances, workshops, poetry readings, and more.
-Hatch is also a space to showcase the Banyule Art Collection, as well as providing a valuable resource for local artists.
-Hatch is managed by the Arts and Cultural Services team and relies on the Hatch Advisory Group for programming advice.
-It is currently programmed intermittently so please check what’s on before planning your next visit.
+Hatch is a creative space to present a range of temporary exhibitions, performances, workshops, poetry readings, and more.
+Throughout the year Hatch showcases the Banyule Art Collection, as well as providing a valuable resource for local artists.
+Our exhibitions and opening night events are FREE and open to the public.

 Location: 14 Ivanhoe Parade, Ivanhoe, VIC 3079

-Please Note: Hatch Contemporary Arts Space is open only when there is an exhibition on
+Hatch Contemporary Arts Space is only open when there is an exhibition on.

 Gallery Opening Times: Tuesday - Saturday, 10am-5pm